 Family and neighbors come first

 The adage, “charity begins at home” holds true.
 Those God has put close to us are the first recipients of our help.
 This ensures that almsgiving is first of all a one-on-one encounter with the compassion of Jesus.
-We need to get used to being emotionally vulnerable to the poor: the beggar on the heat grate that we pass on our way to work, the 90-something lady on our block who needs a ride to the doctor.
+We need to get used to being emotionally vulnerable to the poor: the thirsty beggar on the heat grate that we pass on our way to work, the 90-something lady on our block who needs a ride to the doctor, or the daughter who needs extra TLC today.
 That way, when we help organizations that serve those we’ll never meet, those within arm’s reach have already received the mercy of God in person through us.

 For stories of my adventures (and misadventures) in almsgiving, click here.
 I’d love to hear your stories—scroll down and leave a comment!